Temple-University-CIS-4496/cis-4496-project-team-3/Docs/Data_Dictionaries/ReadMe.md

 # Overview

-Our project currently uses two main script datasets:
-*Small working dataset
-*Large script collection

-The small dataset is our main working dataset for early experimentation, testing, and pipeline validation.
-The large dataset is a broader collection intended for future use once cleaning, matching, and preprocessing issues are resolved.
+Our project uses a large-scale movie script dataset collected from ScriptHive.
+The dataset originally contained over 10,000 scripts, but after preprocessing, filtering, and deduplication, it has been refined into a cleaner and more usable dataset.

+Through this process:
+- Approximately 7,000 scripts were identified as having usable, selectable text
+- Duplicate and near-duplicate scripts were removed
+- The dataset was reduced to approximately 4,226 cleaned and unique scripts

+This refined dataset is now the primary dataset used for all modeling and analysis.

 ---

-# Dataset 1: Small Working Script Dataset

-# Description
-This dataset contains approximately 500 movie scripts  collected from scripthive.
-These scripts vary in quality and format.
-Some contain selectable text, while others require OCR or additional cleaning.
-Not all scripts are currently joinable to external metadata or popularity weights.

-# Purpose
-This is the primary dataset currently being used for:
-- testing preprocessing pipelines
-- generating embeddings
-- dimensionality reduction with UMAP
-- clustering with HDBSCAN or K-Means
-- validating whether our overall pipeline works on a manageable sample

-# Current Characteristics
-- Approximate size: 500 scripts
-- File types: primarily PDF scripts
-- Text quality: mixed
-- Joinability: partial
-- Source type: publicly collected scripts

-# Current Organization
-Scripts in this dataset may be grouped into categories such as:
-- selectable
-- OCR
-- joinable
-- non-joinable
-- clear OCR
-- obscured OCR

-These categories help us track script quality and determine which files are suitable for analysis.

-# Information Available
-Depending on the script, we may currently have:
-- script title
-- file name
-- extracted text
-- script quality category
-- joinability status
-- OCR quality label
-- year (for some scripts)
-- possible metadata match status

-# Limitations
-- Not all scripts have clean text
-- Not all scripts can be matched to metadata or weights
-- OCR-based scripts may contain extraction errors
-- File naming may be inconsistent across sources

-## Dataset 2: Large Script Collection

-# Description
-This dataset contains over 10,000 scripts collected from scripthive.
-This is our larger long-term dataset, but it is currently harder to use because of formatting inconsistencies and preprocessing complexity.

-# Purpose
-This dataset is intended for:
-- scaling our narrative similarity analysis
-- improving coverage across genres and time periods
-- supporting future large-scale clustering and trend analysis

-# Current Characteristics
-- Approximate size: 10,000+ scripts
-- Text quality: highly variable
-- Joinability: currently limited / incomplete

-### Current Challenges
-- inconsistent formatting
-- possibly duplicate pr partial scripts
-- more cleaning and computing requirements
-- higher risk of OCR and text extraction noise

-### Planned Use
-We plan to use this dataset after:
-- improving script cleaning
-- improving title/year matching
-- standardizing file structure
-- confirming that our modeling pipeline performs well on the smaller dataset first

----

-## Supporting Metadata / Weights

-Some scripts may later be linked to external metadata, variables such as:
-- release year
+# Dataset: Cleaned Script Collection

+## Description

+This dataset consists of movie scripts collected from ScriptHive and processed through a preprocessing pipeline.
+The scripts span multiple decades, enabling analysis of narrative trends over time.

+Each script has undergone:
+- text extraction from PDF files
+- cleaning and normalization
+- filtering based on quality and formatting
+- deduplication to remove exact and near-duplicate files

+## Purpose

+This dataset is used for:
+- generating sentiment-based narrative arcs
+- creating BERT embeddings for semantic analysis
+- performing dimensionality reduction (UMAP)
+- clustering scripts based on narrative similarity
+- analyzing trends in storytelling across time

+## Current Characteristics

+- Total scripts (after cleaning and deduplication): ~4,226
+- Original dataset size: 10,000+ scripts
+- Usable scripts before deduplication: ~7,000
+- File type: PDF
+- Text quality: mixed but filtered for usability
+- Time range: approximately 1980–2024
+- Metadata availability: partial

+## Data Processing Pipeline

+The dataset was processed through several stages:

+### 1. Text Extraction
+- Scripts are read from PDF files using PyMuPDF
+- Raw text is extracted page by page

+### 2. Filtering
+Scripts are removed if they:
+- contain fewer than a minimum number of words
+- do not include a valid year in the filename
+- fall outside the target year range
+- lack script formatting indicators (e.g., INT., EXT., CUT TO)
+- have poor OCR quality (low alphabetic character ratio)

+### 3. Cleaning and Normalization
+- removal of formatting artifacts (page numbers, spacing issues)
+- lowercasing all text
+- standardizing whitespace and structure

+### 4. Deduplication (Key Update)

+A deduplication process was applied to improve dataset quality:

+- exact duplicates identified using hashing (SHA256)
+- near duplicates identified using similarity measures (token overlap and simhash)
+- scripts grouped into duplicate clusters
+- one representative script retained per group

+This step reduced redundancy and resulted in a final dataset of approximately **4,226 unique scripts**.

+## Benefits of Deduplication

+- prevents duplicate scripts from biasing results
+- improves clustering accuracy
+- reduces computational cost
+- ensures more reliable statistical analysis

+## Information Available

+For each script, the dataset may include:
+- title (parsed from filename)
+- writer (when available)
+- year
+- full extracted text
+- word count
+- era classification (Pre-1980, 1980–1995, etc.)
+- source folder

+## Limitations

+- metadata is incomplete (e.g., missing genres, ratings)
+- some scripts still contain OCR noise
+- file naming inconsistencies affect metadata extraction
+- not all scripts are perfectly cleaned
+- genre information is not yet fully integrated

+## Supporting Metadata

+Future improvements include linking scripts to:
 - genre
 - ratings
-- box office or other popularity measures
+- box office performance

-At this stage, metadata linkage is still incomplete and is stronger for the smaller working dataset than for the large script collection.

----
+- additional external metadata sources

+This will enable deeper analysis beyond structural similarity.

 ## Notes

-Because this project is still in active development, the data dictionary will continue to be updated as datasets are cleaned, standardized, and linked to additional metadata.
+The dataset is still evolving as preprocessing improves.
+Additional cleaning, metadata enrichment, and validation steps will continue to refine the dataset and improve the reliability of downstream modeling.